conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-overview.md

 ---
 permalink: /toolkit/toolkit-overview
-title: "The Fast Flow Flywheel Toolkit"
+title: "The Fast Flow Toolkit"
-excerpt: "The Fast Flow Flywheel Toolkit is a collection of tools and resources to help you implement the Fast Flow Flywheel."
+excerpt: "The Fast Flow Toolkit is a collection of tools and resources to help facilitate your Fast Flow Flywheel."
 layout: single
 author_profile: false
 classes: wide